Lebanon:Operations of the Islamic Resistance on Wednesday, A...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 9:50 a.m. a new position for an “Israeli” company command behind the “Biranit” Barracks with rocket artillery.

-- The Islamic Resistance fighters targeted at 11:00 a.m. a gathering of "Israeli" troops at Khallet Warde with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:05 p.m. the "Ruwaisat Al-Alam" Site in the occupied Lebanese KFarchouba Hills with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 7:00 p.m. the “Al-Summaqa” Site in the occupied Lebanese Kfarchouba Hills with artillery shells, scoring direct hits.

-- The Islamic Resistance fighters targeted at 3:55 p.m. a group of "Israeli" troops as they were fortifying the "Al-Marj" Site with artillery shells, scoring direct hits.
+- The Islamic Resistance fighters targeted at 7:30 p.m. the “Zebdine” Barracks in the occupied Lebanese Shebaa Farms, scoring direct hits.

-- And in response to the "Israeli" attacks on southern villages and civilian homes, the Islamic Resistance fighters targeted at 10:20 p.m. a building in which “Israeli” troops were stationed in at the “Metula” settlement with the appropriate weapons, causing deaths and injuries among the troops.

 {And victory comes only from Allah – the Almighty, All-Wise}